 - Schedule family meals several times per week.
 Be mindful of work schedules and activities that present obstacles to dining together.

 - Invite people to the table rather than hollering at them when dinner is ready.
 Try ringing a bell five minutes before the meal is served.

-- If you live alone, invite friends over when it’s safe to do so.
+- If you live alone, invite friends over.
 Find a small group that likes eating together and rotate hosting duties.